 7. Oxo On Barista Brain 9 Cup Coffee Brewer

 The Oxo On Barista Brain is programmable and offers a status and freshness indicator to ensure your machine is well-maintained.
 As for its vacuum-insulated, stainless-steel carafe, it is easy to pour and keeps coffee warm for hours after brewing.
-In general, the production of this coffee maker Oxo model is intricate with its microprocessor-controlled brew cycle, precise rainmaker shower head, and its ability to maintain the perfect temperature (up to 204.8-degrees Fahrenheit).
+In general, the production of this Oxo model is intricate with its microprocessor-controlled brew cycle, precise rainmaker shower head, and its ability to maintain the perfect temperature (up to 204.8-degrees Fahrenheit).

-While there are a lot of good things to say about this coffee maker, there are still things to look out for.
+While there are a lot of good things to say about this model, there are still things to look out for.
 For one, it doesn’t include a gold tone filter.
 The water tank is also not removable.
 Additionally, many coffee maker reviews of this machine complain about the larger, non-compact design it offers.

 - LED screen

-- Coffee maker status and freshness indicator
+- Coffee status and freshness indicator

 - Microprocessor-controlled brew cycle